MatusMandzak/flaskMaps/README.md

-### App isn't fully finished, it may contain bugs
 # DPMK Tracking
+> flask based program to track public transportation on map in KE

-Using publicly accessible GPS to track buses and trams in my Košice, Slovakia.
+A python program, that uses publicly accessible GPS data to track buses and trams in my Košice, Slovakia.

 ## About